 ‘Normal Range’ TSH levels and unexplained fertility problems

 TSH, or thyroid-stimulating hormone, is a hormone secreted by the pituitary gland that stimulates the gland to release its hormones.
-People with low-functioning thyroid need a higher TSH level for stimulating and generally show an elevated TSH level.
+People with low-functioning thyroid need a higher TSH level for stimulation and generally show an elevated TSH level.

 In some cases, the level of TSH is slightly elevated, but the thyroid functions normally.
 In other words, such people have what is called subclinical thyroid insufficiency.
-A study conducted on women with unexplained infertility found to have subclinical elevations in their TSH levels.
+A study on women with unexplained infertility found them to have subclinical elevations in their TSH levels.

 From these observations, the researchers concluded that even if the thyroid insufficiency is mild and subclinical, it can still hamper your chances of getting pregnant.

 The hormones T3 and T4 play a crucial role in the development and function of the primary sex organs of males, the testicles.
 Consequently, if there is an impairment in thyroid function, it can impact male fertility as well.

 Some of the issues that your male partner can face if he has thyroid dysfunction include: